Csillag61/Coursera_Capstone/README.md

 3.<a href="https://github.com/Csillag61/Coursera_Capstone/blob/master/UsHungarianPopulataion.ipynb"> Battle of the Neiborhood Part 1: US Hungarian Population today </a><br>
 4.<a href="https://github.com/Csillag61/Coursera_Capstone/blob/master/covidUS-short.ipynb"> Battle of the Neiborhood Part 2: covidUS</a><br>
 5.<a href="https://github.com/Csillag61/Coursera_Capstone/blob/master/The%20Battle%20of%20Neighborhoods%20(Week%202).ipynb"> Battle of Neighborhood Part 3: Opening a Hungarian Restaurant  in a Hungarian Neighborhoods somewhere in North America</a></br>
-6. Report on Battle of Neighborhood Part 1 - 3/Opening a Hungarian Restaurant  in a Hungarian Neighborhoods somewhere in North America<br>
+6. <a href="https://github.com/Csillag61/Coursera_Capstone/blob/master/Battle%20of%20Neighborhoods(Report).pdf">Report</a> on Battle of Neighborhood Part 1 - 3/Opening a Hungarian Restaurant  in a Hungarian Neighborhoods somewhere in North America<br>
 7.Presentation</p>